~/blog/series/ai-skeptic

 Transformers are extraordinary algorithms.
 But they are algorithms.
 On next-token prediction, the blindness of generation, and why a system that cannot see where it's going almost certainly cannot be conscious.

-The bureaucracy of bots: Why we are checking the checker
+The bureaucracy of bots: why we are checking the checker

 Deploying an AI to double-check the work of another AI produces better results.
 But we are unwittingly recreating the slow, complex corporate bureaucracy we tried to escape.